Preston-Landers/MoCA-setup-guide/README.md

     available, and it can be run under WSL on Windows.
   - I ran the server mode on my Linux server and the client mode on my Windows PC to measure performance.
+  - On Linux, the server portion is generally enabled automatically when you install the package, or you can run `iperf3 -s` to start it.
+  - On the client side, run `iperf3 -c <server_ip> -t 30` to test for 30
+    seconds.
 - **speedtest.net** for internet speed verification
-- Check your normal internal file transfers or your other normal network usage patterns to see if you notice any improvements.
+- Check your normal internal file transfers (e.g. from a NAS server) or other normal network usage patterns to see if you notice any improvements.

 ### Expected Results